clay-k0/notes/README.md

 # My Notes and Stuff
 - - -

-This currently contains notes I take from my uni classes, but in the future it'll likely have other stuff.
+Notes/resources from my uni classes and any other notes I take

 ![](./notes.png)